 The normal crossing resolution for the singularity of type $(3,22)$ has two legs expanding $\frac{3}{2}=[2,2]^-$ and $\frac{22}{7}=[4,2^{[6]}]^-$, with the third leg decorated by $8^2-3\cdot 22=-2$.
 Since we want a sphere of square $+1$, we blow back down to the minimal resolution, whose neighborhood will be called $\Ec$.
-The triple edge indicates a multiplicity three tangency between the $+1$-sphere and the $(-1)$-sphere.
+The triple edge indicates a multiplicity three tangency between the $(+1)$-sphere and the $(-1)$-sphere.

 The normal crossing resolution for $(6,43)$ has two legs corresponding to the continued fraction expansions $\frac{6}{5}=[2^{[5]}]^-$ and $\frac{43}{7}=[7,2^{[6]}]^-$, and the third leg is labeled by $16^2-6\cdot 43=-2$.
-Again we must blow down three times to get a $+1$-sphere.
-We end up between the minimal smooth resolution and the minimal normal crossing resolution, with a configuration indicated by the graph below.
-We call the neighborhood we will call $\Dc$.
-Here the $+1$- and $(-4)$-spheres intersect tangentially with multiplicity $3$, and the $(-1)$-sphere intersects these two at the same point transversally.
+Again we must blow down three times to get a $(+1)$-sphere.
+We end up between the minimal smooth resolution and the minimal normal crossing resolution, with a configuration indicated by the graph of Figure~\ref{f:643}.
+We call the neighborhood $\Dc$.
+Here the $(+1)$- and $(-4)$-spheres intersect tangentially with multiplicity $3$, and the $(-1)$-sphere intersects these two at the same point transversally.